-Is it a good idea to refinance?
+Is it a good idea to refinance your farm?

-Below, we’ll tackle the basics of the refinancing market, what you should look out for, and how to be best prepared to go through with the transaction.
+Below, we’ll tackle the basics of the farm refinancing market, what you should look out for, and how to be best prepared to go through with the transaction.

 If you expect to sell your farm within the next two years, refinancing may not be a healthy option.
 You likely won’t recoup the costs by the time you sell.
 Make sure to calculate your breakeven (a handy calculator like this will help you do so) to see what’s most worthwhile for you.

-Generally speaking, a refinance makes sense for you if you’re going to be saving on your monthly payments and can accelerate paying off your mortgage.
+Generally speaking, a farm refinance makes sense for you if you’re going to be saving on your monthly payments and can accelerate paying off your mortgage.
 This can happen through any of the following factors:

 - Interest rates dip at least 0.5% past what you signed